History of the Edmonton Oilers: Dynasty years (1983–1990)

 In the first round of the playoffs, the Oilers dispatched of the third place Winnipeg Jets in five games.
 Next up was a looming showdown with Calgary, and hockey experts almost unanimously predicted a Flames' victory.
 However, the series became an Edmonton sweep, with Gretzky notching his second career playoff overtime winner in Game 2.
 In the Campbell Conference Finals against the Detroit Red Wings, the Oilers again prevailed in five games, matching their total from the previous year.
-In the final series against the Boston Bruins, Gretzky turned in a virtuoso performance: he set a new NHL record for points in the Stanley Cup Finals with 13, and the Oilers swept the Bruins 4–0.
+In the final series against the Boston Bruins, Gretzky turned in a virtuoso performance: he set a new NHL record for points in the Stanley Cup Final with 13, and the Oilers swept the Bruins 4–0.
 A notable event in Finals history occurred in Game 4 on May 24.
 With the score tied 3–3 in the second period, a power outage hit the Boston Garden, forcing cancellation of the whole game.
 NHL President John Ziegler ordered the game to be rescheduled, and, if necessary, played in Boston after the originally scheduled Game 7 in Edmonton.
 The Oilers won the next game (originally scheduled as Game 5) back in Edmonton 6–3 to complete the series sweep, and capture the team's fourth Stanley Cup in five years.
 All player statistics accrued in the aborted Game 4 in Boston are counted in the NHL record books.
 Wayne Gretzky led all playoff scorers with 43 points, including an NHL-record 31 assists, in 19 games.
 For his efforts, he was awarded the second Conn Smythe Trophy of his career.
 After the Cup-clinching game, Gretzky implored his teammates, coaches, trainers and others from the Oilers organization to join at centre ice for an impromptu team photo with the Stanley Cup, a tradition since continued by every subsequent Stanley Cup Champion.
 After the season, Fuhr was awarded the Vezina Trophy as the NHL's top goaltender.
 Fuhr was also selected to the first All-Star Team, and Gretzky was selected to the Second All-Star Team.

 The 1988 Oilers team established a record in the modern Stanley Cup era with a playoffs win percentage of .889.
 In addition, a Sporting News poll conducted in February 2006 listed the 1988 team as one of the top five professional sports teams of the past 120 years.